Comparing Bushnell-Kutzko and S\'echerre's constructions of types for $\mathrm{GL}_{N}$ and its inner forms with Yu's construction: Abstract

 \section{Abstract}

-Let $F$ be a non-archimedean local field, $A$ be a central simple $F$-algebra, and $G$ be the multiplicative group of $A$.
-To construct types for supercuspidal representations of $G$, simple types by S\'echerre and Yu's construction are already known.
+Let $F$ be a non-archimedean local field with odd residual characteristic, $A$ be a central simple $F$-algebra, and $G$ be the multiplicative group of $A$.
+To construct types for complex supercuspidal representations of $G$, simple types by S\'echerre and Yu's construction are already known.
 In this paper, we compare these constructions.
 In particular, we show essentially tame supercuspidal representations of $G$ defined by Bushnell--Henniart are nothing but tame supercuspidal representations defined by Yu.